Eight Forest Lane

 This is one of the easiest recipes on my blog.
 It’s the kind that you throw everything into a bowl and mix together.
 The only speciality equipment that I would recommend is a griddle pan or BBQ plate to get that char on the bread as it adds so much flavour to the final product.
 If that’s not possible though, toasting it in a normal frying pan will work as well.

-Once you mix together your spinach, rocket, walnuts, pear and prosciutto, you can set it aside in the fridge.
+In a large bowl, mix together your rocket, walnuts, pear, and prosciutto.
+Once this step is done, you can set it aside in the fridge with the mixed dressing.
 This means it is perfect to make ahead if needed.
-I wouldn’t leave it longer than a day however because you will find the spinach and rocket will start to wilt.
+I wouldn’t leave it longer than a day however because you will find the rocket will start to wilt.

 During the summer months, I will often eat this every week as its the perfect low effort meal that tastes delicious and still feels healthy.
 I mean it’s a salad right!